Tuesday, 12 November 2024

 The third one is mechanical restraint, and this looks at things like bedrails, to stop people falling out of bed, and restrictive clothing.
 It might be strapping on one part of the body if a person is self-harming or continually touching a particular part of their body.
 It can also be used to restrict a part of the body to administer medications that might be required under chemical constraints, which we have already covered off.

 The Australian Law Reform Commission has recommended that there should be a nationally consistent approach to this.
-It also said that a consistent approach to restrictive practices in aged care and disability services is desirable, both as a matter of principle and pragmatism.
-What I am not sure about with this bill is how closely it will align with the similar legislation that we know is going to be forthcoming from Queensland and the Northern Territory, but I hope that we are working together – that our ministers are working together at the different state and territory levels – to ensure that we have a form of consistency across the board.
+It also said that a consistent approach to restrictive practices in aged care and disability services is desirable, as a matter of both principle and pragmatism.
+What I am not sure about with this bill is how closely it will align with the similar legislation that we know is forthcoming in Queensland and the Northern Territory, but I hope that we are working together – that our ministers are working together at the different state and territory levels – to ensure that we have a form of consistency across the board.

 My mum had a lot to say about the neglect of the aged care sector while it was under a federal Liberal government for nine to 10 years and what that was like.
 My mum really welcomed a federal Labor government coming into power a couple of years ago, in particular the federal minister the Honourable Anika Wells doing an absolute power of well-overdue work in this sector.
 I know this bill is not entirely attributed to that, but indeed we are here making changes, really important changes, to help protect really vulnerable elderly Victorians in the later stage of their lives whilst also ensuring that aged care workers have the support and the protections in place that they need to perform a really important job.